Young Professional-II (YP-II)

-National Research Centre on Mithun recruits Young Professional posts.
-B.sc or BTech candidates can apply.
+National Research Centre on Mithun recruits Young Professional, Junior Research Fellow, Senior Research Fellow posts.
+M.V.Sc, Post-Graduate, NET/GATE/BET qualified, Graduate experience candidates can apply.

 About ICAR-National Research Centre on Mithun